Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Results

 Second, we analyzed the local values of the indexes in the DMN and across the lobes, showing the distributions of the values of the degree across the same group in Figure~\ref{fig5}.
 Differences between DMN regions and the other areas in SZ and HC, because of the different influence of the negative connections, were highlighted.
 Specifically, the most variable indexes resulted to be located within the DMN for the SZ group.
 On the other hand, they are more distributed across all the brain regions in HC group, even resulting more variable in the areas not included in the DMN.
-More precisely, one of the most variable values of the degree in both groups was the one assumed by the amygdala, located at the end of the first yellow box in Figure~\ref{fig5}, representing the left hemisphere nodes of the DMN. \\ Afterwards, the strength was analyzed, and the resulting distributions are shown in Figure~\ref{fig6}.
+More precisely, one of the most variable values of the degree in both groups was the one assumed by the amygdala, located at the end of the first yellow box in Figure~\ref{fig5}, representing the left hemisphere nodes of the DMN.

+Afterwards, the strength was analyzed, and the resulting distributions are shown in Figure~\ref{fig6}.
 First, it was noticed that the distributions of the SZ have a slightly higher variability in the majority of the nodes with respect to HC.
 More specifically, the most variable local indexes among their populations were extracted from frontal, parietal lobes and subcortical structures.
 On the other hand, general slightly higher values of strength are present in the HC group.
 Furthermore, the distributions of the strengths are shown in Figure~\ref{fig6} highlighting statistically significant differences ($p<0.05$) found through both MW and BOOT (in red).
 Most of the differences were found in regions of the frontal lobe of both hemispheres.
 Significance of BOOT only (in pale brown) resulted in the left orbital part of inferior frontal gyrus, postcentral gyrus, Heschl’s gyrus, and right Rolandic operculum nodes.
 Significance of MW only (in yellow) was found in the in right calcarine fissure and the surrounding cortex node.
-The complete list of the significant different node strengths is reported in the caption of Figure~\ref{fig6}.\\\\
+The complete list of the significant different node strengths is reported in the caption of Figure~\ref{fig6}.

 Third, we analyzed the negative connections from the group average matrixes.
 Results from community detection analysis are shown in Figure~\ref{fig7}.
 Three communities, a) b) and c) on top of the Figure, composed of 32, 22, 20 brain regions respectively were identified for the negative SZ group.
 Four communities, a) b) c) and d) on bottom, composed of 20, 15, 20 and 19 regions respectively were identified for the negative HC group.
 A difference between the formed communities is the inclusion of most frontal, limbic and temporal regions in the community a) of SZ group, which is not observable in any HC community.
 Furthermore, the configuration of parietal regions from both hemispheres, mostly included in the community a) in HC, is not noticeable in SZ, where these regions are divided according to hemisphere b) and c) of SZ, also appearing to be clustered with the contralateral occipital lobe.